Zenith Pilot Doublematic World Timer Automatic (Ref. 03.2400.4046/21.C721)

-It looks like the year 2012 will be remembered by many as the year of “world timers”.
-Right after the gorgeous Breitling Transocean Chronograph Unitime, somewhat ascetic IWC Pilot’s Watch Worldtimer, and the special edition Bremont World Timer ALT1 Automatic UTC, the Swiss watchmaker offers its new Zenith Pilot Doublematic family of watches that are available both in stainless steel (Ref.
-03.2400.4046/21.C721, which is reviewed here) and more expensive 18-carat rose gold bodies.
-Of course, it was revealed a couple weeks ago during the Baselworld 2012 event.
+The year 2012 will be remembered by many as the year of “world timers”.
+Right after the stunning Transocean Chronograph Unitime by Breitling, somewhat ascetic Pilot Worldtimer by IWC, and the special edition World Timer ALT1 UTC by Bremont, the Swiss watchmaker Zenith offers its new Pilot Doublematic family that is available both in stainless steel (Ref.
+03.2400.4046/21.C721, which is reviewed here) and more expensive 18-karat rose gold cases.

-As usual, Zenith’s main selling point is the mechanism that makes working all its numerous features.
+As usual, Zenith’s main selling point is the mechanism that makes all of its numerous features actually work.

 Called Zenith caliber El Primero 4046, the automatic mechanism beats at the signature frequency of 36,000 semi-oscillations per hour and is literally stuffed with functions like a particularly expensive Swiss army knife.

-According to official info, the list includes so called “worldtimer” function that allows you to instantly check time in any of the 24 main time zones, as well as a 30-minute chronograph, big date and even an alarm.
-Of course, the list of functions is not as impressive as we are used to see when it comes to Japanese quartz watches, however, for an automatic timekeeper it is more than remarkable.
+According to official info, the list includes the so-called “worldtimer” function that allows you to instantly check the time in any of the 24 main time zones, as well as a 30-minute chronograph, a big date, and even an alarm.
+Of course, the list of functions is not as impressive as we are used to seeing when it comes to Japanese quartz watches, however, for an automatic timekeeper it is more than remarkable.

-It is worth noting that, comprising 439 parts and measuring 30 millimeters in diameter and striking 9 millimeters in height, the movement is equipped with a pair of spring barrels: one for the alarm function and the other for the, um, other functions of the watch.
+It is worth noting that, comprising 439 parts and measuring 30 millimeters in diameter and striking 9 millimeters in height, the movement is equipped with a pair of spring barrels: one for the alarm function and the other for the, um, other functions.

 There is even a power reserve sub-dial that makes sure that the alarm module will not run out of juice at the worst possible moment, as well as an “on/off” indicator that allows you to instantly check the status of the alarm.

-Since the movement is not particularly compact, the body of the watch is also quite impressive in its massive presence.
+Since the movement is not particularly compact, the body is also impressive in its massive presence.

-Despite a torrent of data that the watch brings to your eyes, the dial seems finely structured and is highly legible thanks to its high-contrast color scheme, discrete use of Superluminova on the hands and Arabic numerals and skillful positioning of its numerous sub-dials.
+Despite the torrent of data that the watch brings to your eyes, the dial is finely structured and highly legible thanks to its high-contrast color scheme, discrete use of Superluminova on the hands and Arabic numerals, and skillful positioning of its numerous sub-dials.

 I especially like the big date window, which is as visually attractive as the famous “Panorama Date” display on the German Glashutte Original watches.

 Well, I am pretty sure that the price of the new Zenith Pilot Doublematic (Ref.
 03.2400.4046/21.C721) will be as impressive as the watch itself.
-On the other hand, a price is not an issue for a person going through his midlife crisis, is it?
+On the other hand, something as flimsy as a price tag is not an issue for a person going through a midlife crisis, is it?*

 Photos: Zenith